Pyaar Impossible!: Critical response

-Pyaar Impossible! received mixed-to-negative reviews from critics.
+Pyaar Impossible! received mixed reviews from critics.
 While some praised its lighthearted tone and performances, others criticized the predictable storyline and superficial treatment of its themes.
 On the review aggregator Rotten Tomatoes, the film holds a rating of 40% based on five reviews.

-In India, reviews highlighted both the film’s charm and its limitations.
+In India, reviews highlighted both the film's charm and its limitations.
 Shubhra Gupta of The Indian Express awarded the film 1 out of 5 stars, writing, "How do you watch a film you know will pan out exactly as you think it will from its first frame?
 By sitting stoically through Pyaar Impossible!"
 Kaveree Bamzai of India Today criticized the film's central premise as implausible and remarked that its message about beauty and self-worth was diluted by superficial storytelling.
 The Times of India gave the film 3 out of 5 stars, describing it as "a decent one-time watch" and commending Priyanka Chopra’s performance, while observing that the film "doesn’t quite rise above its formulaic treatment."
 Sukanya Verma of Rediff.com described the film as lacking emotional investment and stated, "Pyaar Impossible! is shallow and predictable, offering little beyond surface-level cuteness."
 The Economic Times echoed similar sentiments, writing that the film "aims to be a charming rom-com but falls short due to its weak script and simplistic character arcs."

 Among international critics, Rachel Saltz of The New York Times gave a positive review, writing, "Pyaar Impossible! shouldn’t work, but does.
 It’s sweet, and as far as formula goes, deftly done and satisfying."
-She also noted the film’s conspicuous integration of Apple products.
+She also noted the film's conspicuous integration of Apple products.
 Frank Lovece of the Associated Press offered a contrasting perspective, labeling the film "a vanity project" and adding, "While love may or may not be impossible, nepotism is eternal."